NathanClassen/tsb/README.md

 To create start the example TimescaleDB instance and populate with sample data:

-1. run `docker compose up -d db` to start the _homework_ database on port 5432
+run `docker compose up -d` to start the _homework_ database on port 5432
-2. _after_ the database service has been started with docker compose, run `. db/import-data.sh ` to populate with data.

-## Usage:
+## Test run:

 The **db** directory has a sample of query parameters in a CSV file called `query_params.csv`.
-After following the Setup guide, you can test the application with this file by running the following command from the root of the project:
+After following the Setup guide, you can use this file to test the application by running the following command from the root of the project:

 `./tsb -w 50 -d 25 db/query_params.csv`

+This command tells `tsb` to create 50 workers which will share a pool of 25 database connections, to read each line of `db/query_params.csv`, executing a SELECT query for each one.

+After a few moments it will output stats about the performance of the query.
+For example:

+    starting tsb with 50 workers and a max of 10 open database connections

+            total queries:               200
+            total time:                  5s 22ms
+            cumulative processing time:  17s 682ms
+            minimum single query time:   60ms
+            maximum single query time:   175ms
+            median query time:           83ms
+            average query time:          88ms

+## Usage:

     tsb [OPTIONS] [FILENAME]